-In addition to the 5 Decision Making Steps (Notice the event; Interpret it as a problem; Assume personal responsibility; Know how to help; Implement the help – Step UP!), there are a number of strategies you can use for effective helping.
+In addition to the 5 Decision Making Steps and 5 D’s, there are a number of other strategies you can use for effective helping.
 (For action steps in each topic area please go to that specific topic):

 - Emergency Helping — General Strategies